kawf/kawf/lib/Upload/Upload.md

 - Managing metadata storage and retrieval
 - Implementing backend-specific error handling
 - Ensuring secure file operations
-- Managing file paths and namespaces
 - Handling backend authentication
 - Implementing retry logic for failed operations
+- For DAV: Handling `config['path']` internally

 The upload class is designed to be backend-agnostic, focusing on file operations and security.
-The application layer handles user interaction, authentication, and URL management.
+The application layer handles user interaction, authentication, and path management.
 This separation allows for:
 - Easy addition of new storage backends
 - Consistent security model across backends
 - Flexible URL handling for different forum setups